Tiered lessons are the cat’s meow of differentiaton. If you start using tiered instruction, it becomes second nature.

 Getting Your Own Tiered Lesson Plan

-If you’d like to use my tiered lesson plan template, I’ve got three versions for you:
+If you’d like to use my tiered lesson plan template, I’ve got three versions for your personal use:

 - a pdf version in case you like it to look exactly like you see it below